saeyslab/ViScoreR/README.md

 ViScoreR is an R package which evaluates dimensionality reduction (DR) of single-cell data by comparing neighbourhood relations of labelled cell populations in the high-dimensional (HD) input data and the low-dimensional (LD) embedding, and between different LD embeddings.
 Each DR tool introduces artifacts.
 ViScoreR is a diagnostic tool that identifies them easily, so as to prevent faulty reasoning about data based on a misleading embedding.
-(If you're interested in unsupervised evaluation, we recommend the use of R<sup>NX</sup> curves instead.)
+(If you're interested in unsubervised evaluation, we recommend the use of R<sub>NX</sub> curves instead.)

 Our metrics are computed at a cell population level, rather than having a single score for an embedding.